.tv

-In 1998, the government of Tuvalu sought to capitalize on the .tv suffix, later signing with the International Telecommunication Union, Information.CA, Idealab, Verisign, and currently GoDaddy to expand the domain.
+In 1998, the government of Tuvalu sought to capitalise on the .tv suffix, later signing with the International Telecommunication Union, Information.CA, Idealab, Verisign, and currently GoDaddy to expand the domain.
 Except for reserved names like com.tv, net.tv, org.tv and others, anyone may register second-level domains under .tv.
 By 2019, 8.4% of the revenue of the government of Tuvalu came from .tv royalties, with hundreds of thousands of websites registered under the domain.
 Google treats .tv as a generic top-level domain (gTLD) because "users and website owners frequently see [the domain] as being more generic than country targeted."

 History

 Background and creation

 As a small island-nation, Tuvalu used to have a low yearly income, which would eventually change with the local government's creation of the .tv domain.

 The domain was implemented and issued in the 1980s, after which the government of Tuvalu cooperated with the International Telecommunication Union to find a marketing partner for the domain.
 In 1998, the .tv Corporation was established as the exclusive .tv domain registrar under the management of Information.CA of Toronto, which agreed to pay US$50 million upfront to manage and market .tv registrations until 2048.

 Following delays in payment, in 1999, the contract was reassigned to the California-based Idealab, which agreed to pay $12.5 million of the $50 million upfront and the remainder in $1 million quarterly payments over a 10-year licensing contract.
 After a $5 million quarterly payment in January 2000, the company's subsequent poor financial performance resulted in the transfer of $3 million in preferred .tv stock to the government of Tuvalu in exchange for waiving three quarterly payments.